mgrahamjo/oat/README.md

 - It returns a DOM element rather than a string, which enables Oat to avoid re-rendering components whenever possible.

 As with other view frameworks, it is required that each template have a single root element to facilitate optimized re-renders.

+> Don't want to HTML escape a template string?
+You can use `oat.trust` instead of `oat`, but make sure you aren't creating a script injection vulnerability.

 ## Components